CyberShadow/Digger/README.md

     $ rdmd --build-only digger
     $ rdmd --build-only digger-web

-If you get a link error, you may need to add `-allinst` or `-debug` due to [a DMD bug](https://github.com/CyberShadow/Digger/issues/37).
+* If you get a link error, you may need to add `-allinst` or `-debug` due to [a DMD bug](https://github.com/CyberShadow/Digger/issues/37).

-A [dub](https://code.dlang.org/) definition is also included.
+* A [dub](https://code.dlang.org/) definition is also included.

+* On systems with OpenSSL 1.1 or newer, you may get linking errors related to OpenSSL (e.g. <code>undefined reference to `SSL_load_error_strings'</code>).

+  To fix this, add the line:

+      lflags "/usr/lib/libssl.so.1.0.0" "/usr/lib/libcrypto.so.1.0.0" platform="posix"

+  to `dub.sdl`.

-On Windows, you may see:
+* On Windows, you may see:

       Warning 2: File Not Found version.lib

   This is a benign warning.

 ### Hacking